106 million children live with untreated disabilities in low and middle income countries (LMICs).

 As our CoolKids grow they require one to three adjustments per year to their mobility devices.
 We’re committed to providing free ongoing care to our CoolKids, ensuring they maintain their mobility, and all the opportunities mobility offers, through the age of 21.

 One of our first CoolKids, Bhupendra, received his first prosthetic limb in 2006 at the age of eight.
-He is now 21 and has received more than 25 prostheses from our programs.
+We supported Bhupendra with over 25 prostheses, ensuring his mobility was never jepordaized.
+In 2023, Bhupendra opened his own restaurant, independently supporting himself and his family.